tberkan/LambdaExcercises/README.md

 - Deadline is 12 November.
 - I will review the code and give you feedback individually.
 - Meanwhile feel free to ask me questions related with the tasks.
+- I will upload my solutions after deadline is finished.